vzwork/newtonian_asteroids/README.md

 You are mining Newtonian Asteroids that have a property of resisting motion.
 You get paid for delivery of those asteroids to the base.

-Those asteroids are conductive to electricity and loose resistance property when under the current.
+Those asteroids are conductive to electricity and loose resistance property when under the electic current.

 STAGE I functionality: